AyushGupta51379/AyushGuptaPortfolio/Resume/README.md

 Ensured smooth conduct of the event by communicating with people to come 4 people at a time into the room for collecting the materials.

-<b> The event resulted in increased happiness in those families of ethnic minority groups and restoration in their hopes of goodness in people in this world. </b>
+The event resulted in increased happiness in those families of ethnic minority groups and restoration in their hopes of goodness in people in this world.

 ## Local Guide, Google Maps, Hong Kong and India | May 2017 - Present | Cause: Social Services